-If you are already in proceedings in Immigration Court, you must notify the Immigration Court on EOIR Form 33/IC, Alien's Change of Address Form/Immigration Court, of any changes of address within 5 days of the change in address.
+If you are already in proceedings in Immigration Court, you must notify the Immigration Court on EOIR Form 33, Alien's Change of Address Card, of any changes of address within five days of the change in address.
 You must send the notification to the Immigration Court having jurisdiction over your case.
-You must also notify USCIS on Form AR-11, Alien's Change of Address Card, or by a signed and dated letter within 10 days after you change your address.
+You must also notify USCIS on Form AR-11, Alien's Change of Address Card, or by a signed and dated letter within ten days after you change your address.

 II.
-Asylum Interview Process
+Asylum Interview Process.

-If you are not in proceedings in Immigration Court, you will be notified by the USCIS Asylum Office of the time, date, and place (address) of a scheduled interview.
+If you are not in proceedings in Immigration Court, you will be notified by the USCIS asylum office of the date, time and place (address) of a scheduled interview.

-USCIS recommends that you bring a copy of your Form I-589 with you when you have your asylum interview.
+USCIS suggests that you bring a copy of your Form I-589 asylum application with you when you have your asylum interview.
 An asylum officer will interview you under oath and make a determination concerning your claim.
 In most cases, you will not be notified of the decision in your case until a date after your interview.

 You have the right to legal representation at your interview, at no cost to the U.S. Government.
-(See Section IV, Right to Counsel.)
+(See Page 4 of the Instructions, Part I: Filing Instructions, Section IV, "Right to Counsel.")
 You also may bring witnesses with you to the interview to testify on your behalf.